If God exists, I hope he has a good excuse.

 I lost my career, many relationships.
 However, it was so bad that many months I couldn’t even smile or when I typed on the keyboard, I used 2 fingers.
 This was because my mouth and lips were cracked, as well as my fingers.
 People thought I stopped communicating because I wanted to, this was the furthest from the truth.
 I finally understood what dignity was, after I lost it.

-All this while, my hope was being challenged because I’ve sought all sorts of remedies from medical specialists to supplements to even have all sorts of people pray over me.
+All this while, my hope was being challenged because I’ve sought all sorts of remedies from medical specialists to supplements to even have all sorts of people to pray over me.
+I even exercised faith by claiming healing for others in church while I was obviously covered with inflammations.
 Though I could see some meaning in my journey at times, by and large, there was an overwhelming sense of hopelessness.
 With every failed medical treatment, spending of thousands of dollars of treatment and still getting worse, and more and more people casting me aside … I descended more and more into the Abyss.

 The Abyss culminated in 2 whole years being imprisoned within the four walls of my bedroom.
 There seemed to be nothing left to grasp on to.
 My body was wasting away – flesh peeling off.
 Blood and plasma dripping.
-Mind gone numb due to the high concentrations of drugs and medicine in my system.
+Mind has gone numb due to the high concentrations of drugs and medicine in my system.
 My body was covered with searing burns.
 I felt like a Walking Dead.
 This was The Room.
+Or, the Prison within the Prison within the Prison, to be exact.

 Yet, it was in this Room where Redemption all started.